Magnetizing weak links by time-dependent spin-orbit interactions: momentum conserving and non-conserving processes: introduction

 Our calculation utilizes the approximation termed the `wide-band limit' \cite{Jauho1994, Haug2008} (see Sec. \ref{WBA}).
 In this framework, there arises a difficulty in computing the magnetization due to momentum-conserving processes, explained in Appendix \ref{GF}, in the text around Eqs. (\ref{con1}) and (\ref{con2}).
 This difficulty disappears from the expression for the {\it magnetization flux}, of the momentum-conserving processes, $\dot{\bf M}^{\rm con}_{L,R}(t)$.
 We derive in Appendix \ref{GF} a relation between ${\bf M}^{\rm non-con}_{L,R}(t)$ and $\dot{\bf M}^{\rm con}_{L,R}(t)$,

 where ${\cal N}^{}_{L(R)}$ is the density of states at the Fermi energy in the left (right) lead (of dimension [energy]$^{-1}$).
-It is important to note that ${\bf M}^{\rm non-con}_{L(R)}$ includes a time-independent component along the weak link direction $\hat{\bf x}$, and thus survives averaging over the electric field's periodicity.
+This relation shows that the momentum-conserving processes' contribution to the magnetization flux considerably exceeds the magnetization resulting from the momentum non-conserving terms due to the presence of the density of states (${\cal N}_{L,R})$, which makes the contribution of the momentum non-conserving processes rather small.
+However, it is important to note that ${\bf M}^{\rm non-con}_{L(R)}$ includes a time-independent component along the weak link direction $\hat{\bf x}$, and thus survives averaging over the electric field's periodicity.
 Such a time-independent $\hat{\bf x}$ component also appears in the magnetization created on the dot, ${\bf M}^{}_{d}(t)$ \cite{OEW2020}.